Financial Services

 AI Governance for New Zealand Financial Services

-Nine out of ten New Zealand financial firms already use AI.
-The FMA has been researching AI across banking, insurance, asset management, and financial advice since 2024.
-The RBNZ published its financial stability analysis on AI.
-Neither regulator has issued prescriptive rules yet.
+The majority of surveyed New Zealand financial firms already use artificial intelligence.
+The Financial Markets Authority has been researching AI across banking, insurance, asset management, and financial advice since 2024.
+The Reserve Bank of New Zealand published its financial stability analysis on AI.
+Neither regulator has issued prescriptive rules yet, but both expect your organisation to manage AI risks under existing obligations.

 NZ financial firms using AI (FMA 2024)